Vegan Jjajangmyeon | Korean Black Bean Noodles Recipe

 Jjajangmyeon recipe by Kreamy Vegan

 • Chunjang: There are a lot of chunking out there, including ready-made jjajangmyeon sauce.
-But my recipe includes chunjang that does not have sugar or oil already added so you can control the amount and type of sweetener and oil in your jjajangmyeon recipe.
+But my recipe includes chunjang without pre-added sugar or oil.
+This means you can control the amount and type of sweetener and oil in your jjajangmyeon recipe.

 • Diced or ground meat: Traditional recipes include meat such as pork belly.
 I will include both soy bits and minced soy bits for this recipe for extra meatiness.